📦

 • Building images repeatedly is much faster as JIB optimizes this to the typical development flow (i.e. the application code changes much more frequently then dependencies).

-• JIB uses the Google Distroless Base Images that only include the minimum components just to execute the desired process (e.g. Go or Java)
+• JIB uses the that only include the minimum components just to execute the desired process (e.g. Go or Java)

 JIB works by using adding a plugin to your maven or gradle build.
 So here we add the plugin to our gradle build.
 And we also configure a non-root user in the gradle.build file to build a container image that will run without using the root user.